 Growing Calamagrostis

-Calamagrostis is a genus of about 250 perennial grasses from a variety of habitats in Europe, Asia, Central and North America that are commonly called Reed Grass.
-Tall plumes that stand above lower basal foliage of cultivated varieties form seedheads that retain their ornamental value through the winter.
+Calamagrostis is a genus of about 250 perennial Grasses from a variety of habitats in Europe, Asia, and Central and North America that are commonly called Reed Grass.
+Tall plumes that stand above lower basal foliage of cultivated varieties form seed heads that retain their ornamental value through the winter.

 Growing Calamagrostis